5 min read

 Conclusion

-While Qdrant isn’t a traditional relational database, its payload system is sophisticated enough to handle many relational database use cases.
-For applications that need both structured data management AND semantic search capabilities, treating Qdrant as a relational database can significantly simplify your infrastructure.
+While Qdrant isn’t a traditional relational database, its payload system is sufficient to handle many relational database use cases.
+For applications that need both structured data management AND semantic search capabilities, treating Qdrant as a relational database can significantly simplify infrastructure.